-Typical options are to include a five or 10 year guarantee from the date of Annuity purchase.
-However, following recent changes to pension legislation, longer guarantee periods, of up to 20 or 30 years, to suit a variety of needs, are becoming increasingly available.
+Typical options are to include a five or 10-year guarantee from the date of Annuity purchase.
+However, since the changes in 2015, longer guarantee periods, of up to 20 or 30 years, to suit a variety of needs, are becoming increasingly common.

 If you wish to protect the real value of your income, it is necessary to include annual increases when you buy your Annuity.

-Indexation is normally set at a fixed percentage, or at a level to match the Retail Price Index (RPI) with increases taking effect on the annual anniversary of the plan.
+Indexation is normally set at a fixed percentage, or at a level to match the Retail Price Index (RPI) or Consumer Prices Index (CPI) with increases taking effect on the annual anniversary of the plan.

 A level income is particularly exposed to inflation risk.
 This means that the buying power of your income will be impacted year on year, as the cost of goods and services rise.